dogweather/forkful/content/en/elm/testing-and-debugging/using-an-interactive-shell-repl.md

   \ to\u2026"
 lastmod: '2024-03-13T22:45:00.011729-06:00'
 model: gpt-4-1106-preview
-summary: "The Read-Eval-Print Loop (REPL) is a simple, interactive programming environment\
-  \ that takes single user inputs, evaluates them, and returns the result to\u2026"
+summary: The Read-Eval-Print Loop (REPL) is a simple, interactive programming environment that takes single user inputs, evaluates them, and returns the result to the user.
 title: Using an interactive shell (REPL)
 weight: 34
 ---